Waterfall Country, West Virginia

-Call up a vision of the Mountain State, and the strains of a familiar tune begin to play in your mind.
+Call up a vision of the Mountain State, and the strains of a familiar tune begin to play.
 You know the one.
-It begins "Almost heaven, West Virginia" and tells of a place that's filled with wilderness.
-It doesn't take long to see that "life is old there," older than the forests of spruce and hemlock, birch and beech, more ancient than the waters coursing through this terrain.
-In fact, it's about as old as the rocks beneath your feet.
-Adventure is this state's calling card, and visitors have been answering that call, seeking what West Virginia has in abundance: country roads, uncrowded places, and fresh mountain air.
+It begins "Almost heaven, West Virginia" and tells of a place that's filled with wildernesses.
+It doesn't take long to see that "life is old there," older than the forests of spruce and hemlock, birch and beech.
+It's about as old as the rocks beneath your feet.
+Adventure is the state's calling card, and visitors have been answering the call, seeking what West Virginia has in abundance: country roads, uncrowded spaces, and new experiences in the fresh mountain air.

 Waterfalls have long been favorite features here.
-Hidden in the rolling hills, they dot the landscape, emerging along elevation changes and geological shifts in the riverbeds.
+Hidden in the hills, they dot the landscape, emerging along elevation changes and geological shifts in the riverbeds.
 They're also some of the best places in the South to see fall foliage.
-While there's no verse about cascades in "Take Me Home, Country Roads," John Denver's West Virginia anthem, perhaps there should be.
+While there's no verse about cascades in "Take Me Home, Country Roads," John Denver's West Virginia anthem, there certainly should be.
 You'll hear them before you see them—the churning water vaults into the air and crashes into itself, sending a burbling, tranquil-seeming stream into the realm of the spectacular.
-If you're looking for sensory overload, the sounds and colors of this region in the fall are hard to beat.

 Follow the Falls

 Northern West Virginia's Potomac Highlands region is home to an impressive concentration of cascades.
 Waterfall-hunting excursions often begin here, where scenic streams and rivers moving through the varied terrain of the Allegheny Mountains dive over ledges and turn themselves into frothing showers.
 Blackwater Falls State Park surrounds the Blackwater River, so called because its currents look dark as they move downstream.
 The showstopper of the 2,300-acre park is its namesake cascade, which, at nearly 60 feet tall, is the highest in the state.
-Blackwater Falls is on this rolling river, and its amber descent can be seen from a boardwalk, giving visitors an unobstructed view of the deluge.
-After the drop, it runs through a forested gorge that stretches 8 miles.
+Blackwater Falls lies along the river, and its amber descent can be seen from a nearby boardwalk, giving visitors an unobstructed view of the deluge.
+After the drop, it runs through a forested gorge that stretches for eight miles.

 The falls are the work of time immemorial.
 As streams flow over different types of stone, their friction erodes some surfaces more quickly than others.
-Hard rock remains in shelves and ledges while softer rock breaks down and flows away, with years of movement hollowing out crevices and canyons.
-As they run, the waterways deposit debris, deepen meanders, and redraw their shores, a process that is constantly shifting the shape of the land.
-In this region of the state, they've also formed striking waterfalls, which spill over rocky sills and plunge thrillingly into pools below.
+Hard rock remains in shelves and ledges while softer rock breaks down and flows away, years of movement hollowing out crevices and canyons.
+As they run, the waterways deposit debris, deepen meanders, and redraw their shores, a process that is constantly shifting the shape of the landscape.
+In this region, they've also formed waterfalls, which spill over rocky sills and plunge thrillingly into pools below.

-This ongoing geological drama makes Blackwater Falls State Park a destination, particularly during autumn.
-While the eponymous cascade is the most popular and easy to access, there are many more in and around the park, including Elakala Falls, a series of four rushing drops along Shays Run.
+This ongoing geologic drama makes Blackwater Falls State Park a destination, particularly during autumn.
+While the eponymous cascade is the most popular and easy to access, there are many more throughout the park, including Elakala Falls, a series of four rushing drops along Shays Run.
 A hike on the Elakala Trail leads to the falls, which can be viewed from above via a bridge over the gorge.
 Intrepid adventurers can make the challenging 200-foot descent for a view of the water from below as it tumbles into a basin strewn with mossy boulders.

 The nearby North Fork Blackwater River also has several cascades along its course.
 One of the best known is Douglas Falls, accessed via a hike along the Blackwater Canyon Trail.
 It pitches its famed emerald cascade 35 feet off a shelf onto a jumble of copper-colored rocks, a hue that's evidence of the area's coal-mining history.
 The path to Douglas Falls is lined with abandoned coke ovens once used to process coal, and accompanying interpretive signage explains the effects of the industry on the area.